-Buildah offers a variety of option to create the images.
-The docker will provide a text file in the name of dockerfile which will have the instructions to develop any particular application image.
+Buildah offers a variety of options to create images.
+The docker will provide a text file in the name of docker file which will have the instructions to develop any particular application image.
 It is a major help to the programmers who love to work with dockerfile as now they do not have to worry much about anything, as dockerfile is good enough to work on its own.

 Previously, the docker format has certain limitations which were backing the developers from using the host’s tool to update an app image and were keeping them dependent on the image’s content but with Buildah all such things have been taken care of.

 So It is noticeable that as of now, the new Buildah version 7.5 is available for Linux powered by Red Hat Enterprise.
 However, it will a have critical role to play in all recent future Red Hat versions.

 Now, coming on to the fuse which is being projected as the latest cloud integration platform of Red Hat.
 While apache camel acting as the key component, there is a long list of native stream open-end projects that will trigger the use of Red Hat fuse.